mrparsing/C-Projects/README.md

-# 🧠 C Projects — Learn by Building
+# C Projects — Learn by Building

-This repository contains a collection of **small C projects** designed to help you **practice, experiment, and understand** core programming concepts in C.

-Each project has a specific purpose (graphics, algorithms, memory handling, etc.) and is categorized by **difficulty level (⭐ 1 – 5)** taken from the internal pagella.

----

-## 📚 Goals

-- Improve your understanding of the C language.
-- Train your algorithmic thinking and manual memory-management skills.
-- Explore concepts like 2D graphics, physics simulation, data structures, and more.
-- Prepare for exams, coding challenges, or just learn for fun.
+I created this repository as a collection of C projects to help you practice, experiment, and understand the C language.
+Each focuses on a specific aspect, such as graphics, algorithms, or memory management, and I've ranked them by difficulty on a scale of 1 to 5 stars.

+This repository is still under development, so I'll be adding new projects from time to time.
+If you'd like to contribute, suggest ideas, or report any bugs, feel free to file a bug report or submit a pull request—I'm open to anything.

 ---